 We are offering the shares of common stock described in this prospectus through a number of underwriters.
 Barclays Capital Inc., J.P.
-Morgan Securities LLC, BMO Capital Markets Corp. and Credit Suisse Securities (USA) LLC are acting as joint book running managers of the offering and as representatives of the underwriters.
+Morgan Securities LLC, BMO Capital Markets Corp. and Credit Suisse Securities (USA) LLC are acting as representatives of the underwriters.
 We will enter into an underwriting agreement with the representatives.
 Subject to the terms and conditions of the underwriting agreement, we will agree to sell to the underwriters, and each underwriter has severally agreed to purchase, at the public offering price less the underwriting discounts and commissions set forth on the cover page of this prospectus, the number of shares of common stock listed next to its name in the following table: